 I have used organic chikoo to make this milkshake.
 They were very sweet and just melt in the mouth like butter.
 We were totally awed.
 We are so much used to tasting or having fruits grown with fertilizers and pesticides that we have forgotten how a naturally grown fruit tastes.

-If the chikoo are very sweet then you can reduce the quantity of sugar or skip it.
-I have added coconut sugar in this milkshake.
-Few more Milkshake recipes on the blog are:
+If the chikoo are very sweet then you can reduce the quantity of sugar or skip it entirely.
+I have added coconut sugar to this milkshake.

-If you made this recipe, please be sure to rate it in the recipe card below.
-Sign Up for my email newsletter or you can follow me on Instagram, Facebook, Youtube, Pinterest or Twitter for more vegetarian inspirations.
+Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
+For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

 - few ice cubes (optional)